MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/Microsoft.ReFsDedup.Commands/Start-ReFSDedupJob.md

 ## DESCRIPTION

-The `Start-ReFSDedupJob` cmdlet starts a deduplication job on the specified ReFS volume.
-This cmdlet can be used to start a new deduplication job or to resume an existing job that was previously paused or stopped.
+The `Start-ReFSDedupJob` cmdlet starts a deduplication job on the specified ReFS volume or to resume an existing job that was previously paused or stopped.

 ## EXAMPLES